jgrimshaw/lighthouse-web-notes/README.md

 ## callbacks
 * The filter() method creates a new array with all elements that pass the test implemented by the provided function.
+* The map() method creates a new array with the results of calling a provided function on every element in the calling array.